-- The Management Gateway component is optional, as it depends on your use case.
-See management-gateway-parameters for more info. - All services use one pod, except Cache uses two pods by default. - The load balancer is either the gw-proxy included in Optimizer Hub or your own solution, See "Configuring Optimizer Hub Host" for more info.
+- All services use one pod, except Cache uses two pods by default. - The load balancer is either your own solution (recommended), or the optional gwproxy included in Optimizer Hub.
+See "Configuring Optimizer Hub Host" for more info.

 ReadyNow Orchestrator Only